bhyvex/plain_site/README.md

 ob_flush();
 </highlight>

-If there is no line feed char in code,it will output an inline code element:<highlight>puts "Inline"</highlight>
+If there is no line feed char in code, it will output an inline code element:<highlight>puts "Inline"</highlight>
 ```

 ## Customation